Skye Kennedy-Cullen

 Hello and thank you for visiting my page.

-My name is Skye, and I am an integrative counsellor, psychotherapist and psychosexual therapist.
-I have worked in clinical practice as a therapist for over eight years and I am also a lecturer in counselling at a London university.
-I am currently working online, with a view to move back to some face to face work later in the year.
+My name is Skye, and I am an Accredited integrative counsellor, psychotherapist, psychosexual and relationship therapist.
+I have worked in clinical practice as a therapist for over eleven years.
+In addition to my client work, I am also a clinical supervisor for other therapists and a senior lecturer within the field.
+I currently work online, with individuals, couples and intimate partner relationships.

 Being 'integrative' means I am trained in a number of therapy approaches and that I tailor the way I work to meet your needs and identified goals for therapy.
 I offer a confidential, empathetic and professional space in which we would work together towards your counselling goal.
 I work in a relational way, which means my clients report feeling safe and comfortable to explore things they bring to therapy.

 I have a wide range of experience supporting clients who have come to therapy for varying reasons.
-This work may be short term or more open ended, which we can identify together depending on the areas you would like to work on in counselling.
-I also offer specialised counselling for couples.
+This work may be short term or more open ended, which we can identify together depending on the areas you would like to work on in therapy.

 If you have any questions then please do drop me an email and we can arrange a time to speak.